Overview of Virginia Retirement Tax Friendliness

 The Commonwealth of Virginia is known for its rich history (eight presidents have hailed from Virginia) and diverse landscape.
 It stretches from the Blue Ridge Mountains across the Chesapeake Bay to the Atlantic coast.
 Retirees in Virginia can enjoy sandy beaches, one of the state’s 400 golf courses and a hike in the mountains, all in one weekend.

 Virginia also has relatively low retirement taxes.
 Social Security retirement benefits are not taxed in Virginia.
 Other types of retirement income, such as pension income and retirement account withdrawals, are deductible up to $12,000 for seniors.
 As described below, Virginia’s sales taxes and property taxes are also quite low.

 A financial advisor in Virginia can help you plan for retirement and other financial goals.
 Financial advisors can also help with investing and financial plans, including taxes, homeownership, insurance and estate planning, to make sure you are preparing for the future.

 Is Virginia tax-friendly for retirees?

-Senior homeowners will fare well in Virginia, as the state has very low property tax rates.
-Likewise, the average state and county sales tax rate is 5.63%, among the lowest in the U.S.
+Senior homeowners fare well in Virginia, as the state has very low property tax rates.
+Likewise, the average state and local sales tax rate is 5.75%, among the lowest in the U.S.